 Virtual Harmony designs and supplies air conditioning systems for buildings and agricultural applications through the use of ground source heat pump technology.
-The company’s latest technology centers around a new geothermal exchanger that is installed horizontally.
+The company’s latest technology centers around a new geo-heat exchanger that is installed horizontally.

 The core value of this technology addresses a pain point for today’s energy consumers and suppliers.
-While geothermal exchange technology has been touted as the most energy-efficient and eco-friendly approach to heating and cooling, initial cost has always gotten in the way.
+While geo-heat exchange technology has been touted as the most energy-efficient and eco-friendly approach to heating and cooling, initial cost has always gotten in the way.
 This company’s technology solves this problem, by enabling heat exchanging units to be close to the surface.
-This allows the heat to be secondarily be used for snow melting and farming applications.
+This allows the heat to be secondarily used for snow melting and farming applications.

 The US EPA says that ground source heat pumps are the most energy-efficient, environmentally clean and cost-effective space conditioning systems available today.
 Such pumps take advantage of the naturally occurring difference between the above-ground air temperature and the subsurface soil temperature to move cool or warm air throughout a structure, depending on the season.